 14. Who are the providers and staff members?

 Allergy Injections are administered in our office.
 SMS does not provide allergy testing.
 We can administer the serum from your allergy specialist.
-There will be a charge of $20 (plus $5 per vial) per semester.
 You will be required to wait at least 15 minutes after your injection.
 Please send or bring in your serum, allergist's guidelines and current allergy injection record to Student Medical Services - WTAMU Box 61401, Canyon, TX 79016.
 For a seasonal allergy prescription or injection, please schedule an appointment with a provider.

 17. I will be traveling soon.
 What injections or medications do I need?
 What other information do I need to know?